ember-learn/ember-blog/source/2020-07-11-the-ember-times-issue-155.md

 release of Ember.js 3.19! 🎉,
-Rock & Roll with Ember.js Octane edition is here 🔥🐹, Ember 101: new video tutorial series for beginners 💻, State of Frontend Survey 📊, and last, but not least, ember-meta 1.0.0 release 🚢!
+Rock & Roll with Ember.js Octane edition is here 🔥🐹, Ember 101: new video tutorial series for beginners 💻, State of Frontend survey 📊, and last, but not least, ember-meta 1.0.0 release 🚢!

 READMORE